Solander Islands: Geology

 The islands are remnants of an isolated extinct trachyandesite and andesite Pleistocene volcano whose volcanics have geochemical affinities with modern adakites.
-Their age is 150 to 400 thousand years old, backed up by pollen data, with in one set of analysis the eruptives having a mean age of 344 ± 10 ka and another mean age of 247 ± 8 ka.
-In both cases the youngest subsample ages are the same at 150,000 years ago.
+The andestic dome of Little Solander Island was active between 20 and 50,000 years ago.
+The age of the main island is 150 to 400 thousand years old, backed up by pollen data, with in one set of analysis the eruptives having a mean age of 344 ± 10 ka and another mean age of 247 ± 8 ka.
 The islands lie on a bank with depths less than 100 m, separated from the continental shelf along Foveaux Strait by a 4 km but narrow trough 200 m deep (at least 237 m).
 Therefore, the islands are included in the New Zealand Outlying Islands.

 The islands are the only volcanic land in New Zealand recently related to the subduction of the Australian Plate beneath the Pacific Plate along the Puysegur Trench, which extends southwards from the end of the Alpine Fault.
 The current estimated rate of subduction is 35–36 mm per year.
 The Solander Basin Mesozoic continental basement rock consists of diorite and subordinate gabbro overlaid by Oligocene to Pliocene sediment.
+This is isotopically distinct continental crust from the Solander Islands, excluding partial melting of the lower crust as creating the volcanic magma.
+It has been suggested that the melt that formed the islands comes from a peridotitic source enriched by the addition of a slab-derived melt with subsequent open-system fractionation, resulted in the evolved andesitic adakites.